alphagov/prototyping/website-toolkit/design-patterns/show-hide.md

 # Discussion

-OK, so I opted for details/summary tags.
+OK, so I opted for details/summary tags plus a polyfill.
 Anyone violently object?
 The thing is, if we don't use them we're going to have to create the pattern using JavaScript and divs anyway.

 TO DO: Ask Leonie is she could test drive the plugin and see if it really does what it claims to.

 <script src="../javascripts/jquery.details.js"></script>

 <script>
   $(function() {
     // Add conditional classname based on support